ordovician/calcutron/README.md

 - `BLT  Ra, Rb, k` - Branch if Less Than
 - `CLR  Rd` - CLeaR register
-- `COPY Rd, Ra`  - COPY from one register to another
+- `MOVE Rd, Ra`  - MOVE from one register to another

 - `NOP` - No Operation
 - `HLT` - HaLT execution